 Lower Mill’s machinery was modernised in the late 19th century when all wooden parts, with the exception of the waterwheels, were replaced with cast iron.

-By the 20th century the watermill faced an uncertain future with Dunster historian H.C Maxwell Lyte commenting in 1909 that “the wheels often stand idle nowadays, the lessee James Phillips having a more important mill at Minehead.’
-The mill produced flour once again during The Second World War but in 1962 the mill closed and fell into disrepair.
+By the 20th century the watermill faced an uncertain future, and the mill produced flour once again during the Second World War but in 1962 the mill closed and fell into disrepair.